evansvlachos/finance/README.md

 # finance
-This program makes the basic finance calculation
+This program makes the basic finance calculations